Our Talk With Meir Statman

 In general, ESG funds are growth oriented, so they did well in the dot-com era of the late 1990s and poorly after the crash.

-In the piece we referenced earlier, you speak about investors who are “waving flags.”
+In your most recent paper, you speak about portfolio managers who are “waving flags.”

 Can you describe that in your own words?